Willy-JL/F95Checker/README.md

 F95Zone does not yet have a proper API serving the information needed by this tool, so the only way to gather them is by requesting the full game threads like a normal browser would.
 However this is not practical because it consumes a lot of network and computing resources, takes way too long and puts unnecessary stress on the forum servers.
-This tool makes a compromise: it makes small HEAD requests to the threads, basically checking if a redirect happens.
-The URL will usually change when the thread title is changed, and since many titles contain the version numbers, a redirect will often indicate an update and in that case the full thread will be fetched and scanned for all the game details.
-This is what allows F95Checker to quickly check hundreds of games in a matter of seconds.
+This tool makes a compromise: it makes small chunked requests to a dedicated API to check for new version numbers, and when an update is found it then fetches the full thread and scans it for all the game details.
+This is what allows F95Checker to quickly check thousands of games in a matter of seconds.
 However this will not detect many other changes, like status and description, so the tool will run periodic full rechecks once a week.
 When a full recheck happens you will see the status text in the bottom right corner saying "Running x full rechecks".

 ## Progress and plans tracker: